obsidian-community/obsidian-full-calendar/ARCHITECTURE.md

 ### `types`

 This module defines some common types used throughout the code.
-The most prevalent is `OFCEvent`, short for Obsidian Full Calendar Event, that specifies the intermediate representation all events in the plugin.
+The most prevalent is `OFCEvent`, short for Obsidian Full Calendar Event, that specifies the intermediate representation for all events in the plugin.
 Note that FullCalendar.io uses a different event format called `EventInput`, which you can read about [in their documentation](https://fullcalendar.io/docs/event-parsing).

 Translation between `OFCEvent` and `EventInput` is handled in `interop.ts`.
 Each `Calendar` subclass handles translation between its source format and `OFCEvent`.